BWibo/3dcitydb-mkdocs/docs/citydb-tool/index-command.md

 # Index command

+Meine Version
+The 3DCityDB uses indexes to improve query performance by enabling faster data retrieval.
+However, maintaining indexes comes with a cost, as they are updated in real time during imports, which can slow down the process.
+This overhead can be especially significant when importing large amounts of data.

 The **`index`** command in the **citydb-tool** allows users to manage database indexes in **3DCityDB**.
 Indexes are critical for optimizing query performance, especially for large datasets.
 The `index` command provides subcommands to check index statuses, create indexes, and drop indexes.